-– Tuchman’s Law (or “Always look on the bright side?”): 9/10 (November 2016 – a “sleeper” blog which keeps getting hits, possibly from people interested in Barbara Tuchman)
+– Tuchman’s Law (or “Always look on the bright side?”): 9/10 (a “sleeper” blog which keeps getting hits, possibly from people interested in Barbara Tuchman)

-– Transience and Fat Lama (July 2017 – contains a plug for my son Owen’s new start-up, plus thoughts on sacred carpentry, maps, and the future of ownership); and
+– Transience and Fat Lama (contains a plug for my son Owen’s start-up, plus thoughts on sacred carpentry, maps, and the future of ownership); and

-– Happiness and small victories (June 2017 – one of my longest blogs, containing rare Bonn, Kyiv and Vienna cycling pictures and little-known details of what makes me punch the air with joy).
+– Happiness and small victories (one of my longest blogs, containing rare Bonn, Kyiv and Vienna cycling pictures and little-known details of what makes me punch the air with joy).

-You may wonder whether all these pieces about happiness mean that I am a) doolally; b) depressed; or c) bursting with bliss.
-In fact it is to do with my novel Biotime, which focuses on mortality, creativity and happiness – see e.g. my February 2015 blog 7 ways to explain the meaning of life.
+One reason I am interested in happiness is my novel Biotime, which focuses on links between mortality, creativity and happiness – see e.g. my February 2015 blog 7 ways to explain the meaning of life.
 Unfortunately Biotime‘s publication, beyond the first 25% or so, has been delayed for reasons which are hard to explain.

-That’s enough happiness – Ed.
-But before I forget, here’s a link to my blog DON’T PANIC: a communications masterclass 10/10 (October 2015) in which Swedish statistician Hans Rosling explains how in 2000 there were more children in the world than there are now; and how, by the year 2100, the number of children will be no greater than it is today and the world population will be stable.
+Finally, see this link to my blog DON’T PANIC: a communications masterclass 10/10 (October 2015) in which Swedish statistician Hans Rosling explains how in 2000 there were more children in the world than there are now; and how, by the year 2100, the world population will be stable.
 People keep telling me they disagree with it, but without providing counter-arguments.

 It takes an hour to watch Hans Rosling’s masterpiece.
 It may not make you happy, but it may make you worry a bit less, or at least make you think.
 Sounds like time well spent to me.
 Do you agree?